jeremydub/dot15d4/docs/driver/driver-design.md

 Also note that end-timestamps are not given:

 - All tasks end by the subsequent task's start timestamp less appropriate hardware-specific guard times.
-If no subsequent task has been scheduled then tasks are defined to take "forever", i.e. the radio remains in the state that it was left by task execution ("off" for Radio Off, TX/RX idle for TX/RX tasks).
-This allows the scheduler to deal with situations when the details of the next task are not yet known but it is known that the next task will be of a certain kind (e.g. it may be required to keep the receiver on for fast scheduling of another RX task without long ramp-up times).
+If no subsequent task has been scheduled then tasks are defined to take "forever", i.e. the radio remains in the state that it was left by task execution ("off" for "Radio Off", tx/rx idle for tx/rx tasks).
+This allows the scheduler to deal with situations when the details of the next task are not yet known but it is known that the next task will be of a certain kind (e.g. it may be required to keep the receiver on for fast scheduling of another rx task without long ramp-up times).
 - It is the scheduler's responsibility to ensure that standard-defined guard times (AIFS, SIFS, LIFS, aTurnoverTime, aCcaTime, etc.) will be respected when defining timestamps of subsequent tasks.
 The driver may check such conditions and reject offending tasks with a non-recoverable error.
 - Schedulers also need to ensure that the minimal and maximal execution time of the previous task is always allowed for when scheduling new tasks.
 Therefore drivers can reject tasks with a non-recoverable error if they cannot be scheduled in time without having to abort the previous task.